 Cavities are caused by the plaque on the outside of your teeth.
 How is that plaque made?
 Most of you were probably told that eating too much candy or sugar would cause your teeth to rot.

-Although majority of the time cavities can easily be repaired thanks the handy work of a dentist they can also be easily prevented.
+Although the majority of the time cavities can easily be repaired thanks to the handy work of a clean queen dentist they can also be easily prevented.
 Brushing your teeth, using mouthwash and flossing are three hygienic ways to keep your teeth healthy and bacteria acid at bay.
 But you can also prevent cavities by eating foods that contribute to weakening your teeth in moderation.